limabeans/mem/README.md

 I am a BLDer, inspired by the ideas of <i>deliberative practice</i>, which lead me to create this.

-To see what it's looking like, download, extract, run <code>mem.zip</code>.
-However, this is simply the latest JAR file that I built, and I cannot guarantee it is the most up-to-date version.
-Instead, I recommend building the code yourself.

 <b>Here's how build/run/test/contribute:</b>

 <code>git clone https://github.com/limabeans/mem.git</code><br>